jannispkz/sharedeverything/README.md

 *(Only triggers if countdown was active)*

-- Golden “DRAGON DEFEATED!” title with completion time
-- Pigstep music, goat horn fanfare, fireworks
-- Creative mode, regeneration 100, resistance 100, glowing for all
-- Fall damage disabled; effects reapplied every 2 seconds
-- Victory statistics broadcast with MVP calculation
-- Victory run recorded in leaderboard data
+- Ender Dragon victory event with cool effects and automatic player protection
-- World saved under `victory_{timestamp}`
+- World is preserved as `victory_{timestamp}` and the run is logged for the leaderboard

 ### 📝 Utility Commands